The 5 Most Common HR Nightmares & How to Avoid Them

 To protect your employees, it’s important (and legally required) to respond appropriately to workplace complaints, bullying, and discrimination.
 Ensure you have optimized policies and procedures in place to deal with complaints when they come up.
 Managers must be thoroughly educated and trained so that they know how to properly respond to any complaints they receive from employees.

 Keep in mind that the right compliance solution can help guide your corporate response to these challenging situations.
-For example, with Namely’s anonymous reporting tool Tell Us, employees can submit reports anonymously 24/7.
+For example, with Namely’s anonymous reporting platform, employees can submit reports anonymously 24/7.
 The platform enables security, proper documentation for anti-harassment governance, and consistent compliance with workplace regulations.

 2. Payroll Processing Errors

 For HR teams, paying employees accurately and on time is a top priority.
 However, when manually processing payroll, errors are inevitable.
 Whether it’s underpaying or overpaying employees, entering payroll data into spreadsheets can lead to calculation errors and inaccuracy.

 Thankfully, payroll automation can help you avoid this.
 With a payroll system, your employees’ pay stubs will always accurately reflect the hours they’ve worked.
 Since this software syncs with their timesheets, you know you’re paying overtime employees correctly across state lines.
 Payroll automation also streamlines tax filing, processes wage garnishments accurately, makes it easier to update employee information, and saves time on reporting.

 From medical insurance to EAPs, employees and their families depend on benefits—which is why mismanaging them can be a nightmare for everyone.
 The first step to avoiding this is to find out what benefits matter most to your employees.
 By surveying them, you can get a pulse on how they feel about your current offering and what benefits they wish they had.